At CSUN we aspire to continually grow as an inclusive, cooperative community!

 Salary is commensurate with knowledge, skills, and experience.
 The University offers excellent fringe benefits.

-The anticipated HIRING RATE is up to $95,000 per year, dependent upon qualifications and experience.
+The anticipated HIRING RANGE: up to $5027, dependent upon qualifications and experience.

 This position is a sensitive position as designated by the CSU.